Gender

 Nagle Jackson Liberal Arts and Theatre Award

+Having a liberal arts education has been one of the greatest gifts in my life - as a student, as a theatre-maker, a critical thinker, and a compassionate human.
 I am a proud double major in English and Theatre Arts - the two fields that have saved my life time and time again.
 As someone who struggles with the stigmas and symptoms of both Bipolar Disorder and Autism, having a creative outlet in both writing and acting have been the greatest sources of joy and liberation.

 I am a proud Liberal Arts College student at Pomona College in Claremont, California.
 Since my first day of orientation, the potential and honor of a liberal arts education have been of extreme presence in my mind.
 The opportunities I have each semester - with each class - to gain insight from so many differing minds, majors, and perspectives are astounding.
+These personalities, worldviews, and ideologies have shaped my own outlook and approach to my craft.
+That said, the benefits of a liberal arts education to a student pursing a career in theatre are genuinely prolific and immeasurable.

 The liberal arts environment is one of immense exploration, discourse, research, and rigorous work.
 It teaches us as students to take responsibility for our education and professional as well personal development in this ever-changing world.
 I have been incredibly fortunate to meet a great deal many of fellow liberal arts majors, spanning from political science, history, psychology, and anthropology.
 I have been even more fortune to take classes in each of these respective fields as well.
-The concepts, students, and instructors I have encountered throughout this process have provided me with such a vast, rich understanding this world; and of my own part in it as well as how I am to shape it moving forward.
+The concepts, students, and instructors I have encountered throughout this process have provided me with such a vast, rich understanding of this world - and of my own part in it as well as how I am to shape it moving forward.

 Pursuing a career in theatre is pursing a career in being human - in presenting the human condition to an audience in the hopes that it can resonate, inspire, and inform them.
 A liberal arts education provides us as theatre-makers with vital skills in developing our voice, searching for truth, understanding the nuance of history, finding reason and empathy, diving deeper into the human mind, and so much more.